 Offer services that support family members, including parent training and individual and family counseling

-The II Model is a valuable mechanism for promoting a deeper level of information transfer, fostering a wider breadth of positive outcomes for those challenged by ASD and neurodevelopmental disorders.
+The II Model is a valuable mechanism for promoting a deeper level of information transfer, fostering a wider breadth of positive outcomes for those challenged by ASD and other forms of neurodiversity.
 It is also a proven model for helping organizations provide therapeutic care and education services.

 Communication & Language